openforge/stencil-openforge.io-deprecated/README.md

 # Website Development

-The OpenForge.io website is built using a combination of [Stencil.js](https://stenciljs.com/) by our friends at [Ionic Framework](https://ionicframework.com/) anbd Bootstrap for styling.
+The OpenForge.io website is built using a combination of [Stencil.js](https://stenciljs.com/) by our friends at [Ionic Framework](https://ionicframework.com/) and Bootstrap for styling.

 ### Setup
 ```